 - Allow to simmer for an additional 10-15 minutes (for a quart size bag, maybe longer for larger bags)

-- Remove bag from water and place on towel
+- Remove the bag from water and place on a towel

-- Carefully open bag and pour barbecue into a bowl
+- Carefully open the bag and pour barbecue into a bowl

 Recently, after heating up some leftover barbecue in the above method, I decided to try it on pizza.

 You can buy quality pizza dough in the dairy section of your local supermarket.

 Using packaged dough, I used my favorite marinara sauce, Nellino’s Sauce Company.

 Dropped the small “pearl” drops of mozzarella cheese over the pizza and a 1/4 cup of sharp cheddar cheese.